 A surprising addition to the list, we couldn’t leave out ASOS as they fooled so many damn people.
 Taking hipster style to a new level, ASOS launched their fake clip-in man bun in 2015 and Twitter blew UP.

 ASOS killed it with this prank and people were still falling for it a month later.
-Bravo.
+Awesome.

 The world watches for Google’s next April Fool’s Day prank as they try and get you with everything from ‘new technology’ to quirky temporary features.
 They even launched ‘Pokemon maps’ in 2014, a prank combining pocket monsters with Google maps that later evolved into the Pokemon Go that we love to hate today (WHERE ARE YOU, PIKACHU?!)

 Google did shoot themselves in the foot slightly with their 2016 prank when their fake gmail feature ‘mic drop’ malfunctioned.
-Imagine accidentally sending a GIF of a Despicable Me Minion character dropping a mic to your course leader…#fail.
+Imagine accidentally sending a GIF of a Despicable Me Minion character dropping a mic to your Dean…#fail.
 Google removed it early and apologised!

 The UNiDAYS favourite is Google Nose - a ‘new Google technology’ that allows you to smell your searches.
 Cue embarrassing phone and laptop sniffing.
 Hey, it was easier to fall for than you might think, ok?!